andgineer/sorokin.engineer/posts/en/_posts/2024-09-02-postgres_collation.md

 ## The Unexpected Sorting Surprise

-After pushing a new sorting feature to production, I noticed something odd.
+After pushing a new sorting feature to the CI server, I noticed something odd.
 This was a Django application, and at first, the behavior was really mysterious.

 But after some time I found that the problem was in how `ORDER BY` worked